OlivierBinette/assert/README.md

 Function argument checks should throw errors as early as possible and at the *function* level.
-When `assert` is used within a function, all assertions are executed within `tryCatch` statements, error messages are recovered, and a single error is thrown from the enclosing function.
+When `assert` is used within a function, all assertions are executed within `tryCatch` statements, error messages are recovered, and a single error is thrown from `assert`.
 This ensures that “object not found” errors and assertion execution errors are also caught as part of argument checks.
+The function signature and call are also included as part of error messages to facilitate debugging.

 ## Performance

-Because `assert` executes each assertion inside of a tryCatch() statement and recovers error messages, it is not quite as performant as `stopifnot` (which sequentially executes assertions without catching potential errors). `assertthat::assert_that` has the most overhead.
+Because `assert` executes each assertion inside of a tryCatch() statement and recovers error messages, it is not quite as efficient as `stopifnot` (which sequentially executes assertions without catching potential errors). `assertthat::assert_that` has the most overhead.